MinimumViablePerson/naiveact/readme.md

 An extremely naïve and oversimplified copy of React made from scratch in 42 lines of code for learning purposes.

+You can find an example counter app [here](https://nmarcora.github.io/naiveact/).

 ## How to use

 No transpilation or build step needed, just use the following tag: